NimaNaghibi143/HTTP-Parser-Server/README.md

 5.  **Web Application Firewalls (WAFs):**
     *   Modern WAFs can detect patterns indicative of request smuggling, including Trailer attacks, by analyzing the differences between how clients and servers parse the request stream.

-**Conclusion:**

-The Trailer Attack is a sophisticated HTTP Request Smuggling technique exploiting ambiguities in how servers parse `Content-Length`, `Transfer-Encoding: chunked`, and `Trailer` headers.
-It allows an attacker to send a single request stream that is interpreted differently by various servers, leading to potential security breaches.
-The primary mitigation is server-side configuration to strictly adhere to the HTTP/1.1 specification regarding transfer encoding and trailer handling.